 A colleague recently brought to my attention an issue with the Continuing Professional Development (CPD) requirements.
 Specifically, specialists who have completed Master’s level training in their area of specialisation are expected to dedicate 20 hours of CPD to that same area, year in, year out.
 For instance, a specialist drug and alcohol counsellor might be required to focus their professional development exclusively on drug and alcohol-related topics.

 This raises concerns for me, as it seems overly restrictive.
 Clients with specialised concerns, such as addictions, often present with interconnected issues spanning multiple areas, like trauma.
 By limiting PD options to a single specialisation, practitioners may miss out on valuable training opportunities.
 While critics of my position might say that I could always do additional CPD in other areas relevant for practice, I would reply that I don’t want to be penalised with a burden of having to do over and above anytime I want to learn something outside of my specialty area.
 Sorry, this seems like a penalty for being recognised as a specialist.
+And additionally, it assumes there will always be opportunities for CPD in specialist areas every year.
+This may not be the case.

 Personally, I’m inclined to maintain my advanced status rather than pursue specialist registration, solely to preserve flexibility in my professional development choices.

-I recommend revising the CPD requirement to mandate only 10 hours in the specialization area.
-This adjustment would prevent discouraging professionals from becoming registered specialists, thereby avoiding unnecessary limitations on their PD options or increased demands.
+I recommend revising the CPD requirement to mandate only fewer hours in the specialization area.
+This adjustment would prevent discouraging professionals from becoming registered specialists, avoiding unnecessary limitations on their PD options, or increased demands.

 Avoidance or neglect for new counsellors – take your pick